Department website: http://medicine.wvu.edu/physician-assistant-studies/

 -

-Performs commonly utilized medical and surgical procedures with proper technique and attention to patient safety
+Performs medical and surgical procedures with attention to detail and safety

 -